Am0rphous/Awesome/README.md

 - [HonKit](https://github.com/honkit/honkit) - 📖 HonKit is building beautiful books using Markdown - Fork of GitBook.
 - [Linux-Books](https://github.com/manjunath5496/Linux-Books) - "We all love Linux, but it's also a fact that some people might not be able to migrate." - Miguel de Icaza.
 - [Secure Coding Handbook](https://github.com/joswha/Secure-Coding-Handbook) - Web Application Secure Coding Handbook resource.
+- [The Cyber Plumber's Handbook](https://github.com/opsdisk/the_cyber_plumbers_handbook) - _"This repo contains the PDF book The Cyber Plumber's Handbook - The definitive guide to Secure Shell (SSH) tunneling, port redirection, and bending traffic like a boss.
+The book was first published in October 2018 for purchase, but now I'm providing it for FREE to anyone interested in learning more about the magic of SSH tunnels and port redirection."_

 ## Encryption
 - [Crypto](https://developer.mozilla.org/en-US/docs/Web/API/Crypto) - The Crypto interface represents basic cryptography features available in the current context.
 It allows access to a cryptographically strong random number generator and to cryptographic primitives.